IliaIdakiev/angular-material-timepicker/projects/mat-timepicker/README.md

 # Angular Material Timepicker

+## Features:

+  * Clock view dialog for selecting hour and minutes and options for dialog toggle customizations.
+  * Input time editing.
+  * Validations: minDate / maxDate (options: strict - datetime check / non-strict - time check).
+  * The timepicker can be used with template and reactive forms.

 ## Configuration and usage
 **Keep in mind that the selector for the timepicker directive is *`input[matTimepicker]`***